-2.94 The quantity of low and very low level radioactive waste has been estimated from radioactive waste arisings data provided by the Environment Agency for 2006.
-The analysis indicated arisings (actually disposals) of waste totalling 3,260 Becquerels, however it has not been possible to convert this into a corresponding tonnage which needs to be managed.

-2.95 Low and very-low level wastes are primarily material from clinical treatment (eg. x-ray plates, etc.) and associated machinery although the records do not allow estimation of the materials involved.
-Virtually all the material (>99%) is generated by hospitals with the remainder created by industry (0.4%) and academic facilities (0.1%).

-2.96 Currently, all of the material is disposed along with other non-hazardous materials, with virtually all the waste (99.7%) being disposed to sewer, with minute quantities sent to a hazardous waste site for incineration or burial.

-2.97 As only very small quantities are involved and in the light of the way they are currently regulated and disposed, and it is reasonable to assume that the level of arisings will remain roughly constant throughout the plan period, and there is little reason to suspect legislative changes or economic conditions will cause any significant change to these quantities.
-Therefore it is not evident that new methods for disposing of these materials will require extra capacity or land for facilities and therefore they are not considered in further detail by the Needs Assessment or the Waste DPD.
+- The quantity of low and very low level radioactive waste has been estimated from radioactive waste arisings data provided by the Environment Agency for 2006.
+The analysis indicated arisings (actually disposals) of waste totalling 3,260 Becquerels, however it has not been possible to convert this into a corresponding tonnage which needs to be managed. - Low and very-low level wastes are primarily material from clinical treatment (eg. x-ray plates, etc.) and associated machinery although the records do not allow estimation of the materials involved.
+Virtually all the material (>99%) is generated by hospitals with the remainder created by industry (0.4%) and academic facilities (0.1%). - Currently, all of the material is disposed along with other non-hazardous materials, with virtually all the waste (99.7%) being disposed to sewer, with minute quantities sent to a hazardous waste site for incineration or burial. - As only very small quantities are involved and in the light of the way they are currently regulated and disposed, it is reasonable to assume that the level of arisings will remain roughly constant throughout the plan period.
+Furthermore, there is little reason to suspect legislative changes or economic conditions will cause any significant change to these quantities.
+Therefore it is not evident that new methods for disposing of these materials will require extra capacity or land for facilities and therefore they are not considered in further detail by the Needs Assessment or the Waste LP.

-2.98 Waste Water Treatment Wastes
+Waste Water Treatment Wastes

-2.99 Responsibility for managing water treatment wastes lies with the regional water company, United Utilities (UU), which operates a network of treatment works.
-The Waste DPD has a supporting role to identify suitable locations for additional infrastructure to enable the company to discharge its responsibilities.
-However, contact with the company, including its representations to consultations as the Waste DPD was being prepared, have not identified a need for new sites.
-Therefore the needs assessment and the site allocations do not provide for additional locations.
+- Responsibility for managing water treatment wastes lies with the regional water company, United Utilities (UU), which operates a network of treatment works.
+UU also operate a sewage sludge incinerator at Shell Green, Widnes, which is regionally-significant for the Mersey Belt as it receives waste material from water treatment works in Merseyside and Halton, and by pipeline from Greater Manchester. - 2.99 The Waste LP has a supporting role to identify suitable locations for additional infrastructure to enable the company to discharge its responsibilities.
+However, contact with the company, including its representations to consultations as the Waste LP was being prepared, have not identified a need for new sites.
+Therefore the Needs Assessment and the site allocations do not provide for additional locations.